 The trading price of our common stock has been and may continue to be volatile.
-This volatility may affect the price at which you could sell the notes and any common stock you receive upon conversion of your notes.
+This volatility may affect the price at which you could sell our common stock, the notes and any common stock you receive upon conversion of your notes.